coderabbitai/coderabbit-docs/docs/guides/coderabbit-commands.md

 behavior can be overridden using the following commands:

 - **Pause Reviews**:
-  - Use `@coderabbitai pause` in a PR comment to halt ongoing reviews.
+  - Use `@coderabbitai pause` in a PR comment to pause the review of incremental commits.
 - **Resume Reviews**:
   - Enter `@coderabbitai resume` in a PR comment to continue paused reviews.
 - **On-Demand Reviews**: